Game drive experience at the Lake Manyara National Park, Tanzania

 Once we were inside the park premises our guide quickly completed the entry formalities and then we started with the much-awaited game drive.
-The park comprises of a Lake Manyara, which is alkaline lake, thick forest and dry lands.
+The park comprises of a Lake Manyara, which is an alkaline lake, thick forest, and drylands.
 As said by our guide, for a Northern Circuit safari, game drive in the Lake Manyara National Park can be termed as the starters for the safari before you head of to explore larger park like Serengeti National Park.
 I could not contain my excitement thinking about what lay ahead for our evening of fun and adventure.

 I hope you enjoyed reading about my experience at the Lake Manyara National Park, do let us your thoughts regarding the post by commenting on the post below.
-Also, please subscibe to recieve updates about our future posts!
+Also, please subscribe to receive updates about our future posts!